Malaga-AI/text-to-image-contest/contest_rules.md

 **Judging Criteria:**

-1. The jury, composed of Fabiana Aguilar, visual storyteller and GenAI expert, and Bence Csernak, AI builder and AI adoption expert, will evaluate submissions based on creativity, originality, and representation of Málaga.
+1. The jury, composed of [Fabiana Aguilar](https://www.linkedin.com/in/fabi-aguilar), visual storyteller and GenAI expert, and [Bence Csernak](https://www.linkedin.com/in/bencecsernak/), AI builder and AI adoption expert, will evaluate submissions based on creativity, originality, and representation of Málaga.

 **Prizes:**

-1. **First Prize:** A free course by Fabiana, "From Creator to Innovator - Stand out from your competitors and save 90% of your workflow time with images created with Artificial Intelligence" (valued at 497€)
+1. **First Prize:** A free course by Fabiana, "From Creator to Innovator - Stand out from your competitors and save 90% of your workflow time with images created with Artificial Intelligence" (valued at 497€).
 2. **Runner-ups:** second and third prizes will consist of Malaga-AI swag (if residing in Spain) or discount online vouchers (if residing outside of Spain).

 **Intellectual Property:**